ant-design/ant-design/components/select/index.en-US.md

   }]
 ```

-If you  select to choose by labelInValue, you will find that the final result only gets
+If you  select to choose by `labelInValue`, you will find that the final result only gets

 ```tsx
    [{ label: "Snow Leopard", value: "snow lepoard"}]